Halochkin/CustomWebComponents/Articles/attributes/enterkeyhint.md

 ### `enterkeyhint` global attribute

-The enterkeyhint content attribute is an enumerated attribute that specifies what action label (or icon) to present for the enter key on virtual keyboards.
+The `enterkeyhint` content attribute is an enumerated attribute that specifies what action label (or icon) to present for the enter key on virtual keyboards.<br>
 This allows authors to customize the presentation of the enter key in order to make it more helpful for users.

-User agents can support the enterkeyhint attribute on form controls (such as the value of textarea elements), or in elements in an editing host (e.g., using contenteditable).
+User agents can support the enterkeyhint attribute on form controls (such as the value of input element).
+You can change the label value on the `Enter` button on the virtual keyboard of the mobile device to the values listed below.

 <table><thead><tr><th> Keyword
      </th><th> Description